pokeclicker-uva/pipeline/guides/01_docker.md

 This tutorial shows how to install an EC2 instance running Docker, as a requirement to run the CI/CD environment of the PokeClicker application.
-Installing this Docker environment is very easy, and only consists of running some simple commands in an EC2 instance.
+Alternatively you can use the [AWS CloudFormation file](https://github.com/pokeclicker/pipeline/blob/master/Docker_CloudFormation.template) to deploy the same.

 First of all, we want to create the EC2 instance.
 Depending on the amount of users, you might want a bigger instance.
 Overall, "micro" should be fine to run a test environment, so for this tutorial we'll create a "micro" instance.
 This can be done with the following steps: